micmejia/bible-dump/AMPC/Isaiah/Isa 16.md

-You [Moabites, now fugitives in Edom, which is ruled by the king of Judah] send [^a]lambs to the ruler of the land, from Sela _or_ Petra through the desert _and_ wilderness to the mountain of the Daughter of Zion [Jerusalem].
+You [Moabites, now fugitives in Edom, which is ruled by the king of Judah] send lambs to the ruler of the land, from Sela _or_ Petra through the desert _and_ wilderness to the mountain of the Daughter of Zion [Jerusalem].